 Campus Recreation and Wellness is looking for students who are eligible for federal work-study, to help us grow by becoming a part of our team.
 For more information regarding federal work-study at the University of Baltimore, visit the financial aid website.
 For general information about federal work-study, you can visit the U.S. Department of Education's Federal Work-Study page.

 Some positions require auditioning or testing, but most require no previous experience.
 If you are looking for a job that will help you prepare for life after college, please read the job descriptions below:

-Click the job name for a more detailed description of that job.
+Click on the tabs below to about the different jobs within Campus Recreation and Wellness.
+You can also click on a job name for a more detailed description of that job.

 The Intramural Program is looking for enthusiastic leaders who will supervise all IM programs.
 Responsibilities may include hiring and training sport officials, scheduling supervisors and working with all staff to make the Intramural experience safe, fun and productive for everyone.

 The Intramural Sports Program is looking for students to officiate various Intramural sports games throughout the year.
 Officials will be responsible for enforcing UB intramural policies and game rules.

 The Intramural Sports Program is looking for students to maintain score and time for various intramural sport games throughout the year.
 Experience is not necessary but is highly preferred.

 Campus Recreation and Wellness is looking for hardworking, energetic students to assist with intramural programming.
 Intramural supervisors help create and implement intramural leagues, tournaments and activities.

 Sport Clubs Supervisor